CGNS/HDF5 - An HPC implementation#

 CGNS relies on the fact that SLL nodes cannot be found except by following the pointers from their parents.
 This means that software accessing a node has had an opportunity to note all the data above that node in the tree.
 Therefore, nodes do not repeat within themselves information which is necessary for their interpretation but which is available at a higher level.

-A datum which is necessary for the proper interpretation of a node but which is derived from its ancestors is referred to as a structure parameter.
+A datum that is necessary for the proper interpretation of a node but that is derived from its ancestors is referred to as a structure parameter.

 By definition, a CGNS database is created when, within an HDF5 file, a node is created which conforms to the specifications given below for a node of type “CGNSBase_t